ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Synchronisation client | Configured | The Agency must use the OneDrive sync client to provide an offline file capability.
 Storage Limitations | Configured | To assist the Agency in managing user data specific storage and retention limitations will be configured.

-Storage and Synchronisation Configuration applicable to all agencies and implementation types
+Storage and Synchronisation Configuration applicable to all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---